juju/docs/src/en/config-gce.md

 The Google Compute Engine API needs to be enabled for your new project in order for Juju to communicate with it.
 This is done automatically if a "billing method" has been set up.
 By following the below steps you will discover whether you need to set up billing or not.
-Check to see if a trial account is available.

 At the top-left of the web UI there is an icon representing 'Product & services'.
 It is denoted by this icon: